dogoncouch/pisectools/modes/README.md

 - Pin 24: Shut down

 These pins are all reachable with jumpers from nearby 3.3v power pins.

-## Usability
-This project is pre-alpha.
-Documentation is incomplete.

 (c) 2017 Dan Persons ([dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com))